drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/2_configuration.md

 ### error_handler?: new (...args: any[]) => IErrorHandler

-- This config is useful if you want to override the server's default error handling behavior.
-To learn more about the default behavior and overriding it, read
-  [Tutorials > Servers > Error Handling](/drash/v2.x/tutorials/servers/error-handling).
+- This config is useful if you want your server to use a custom implementation of error handling instead of it using the default, built-in behavior.
+To learn more about the default behavior and customizing it, read [Tutorials > Servers > Error Handling](/drash/v2.x/tutorials/servers/error-handling).
 - Example Usage